Purdue-CS193/homework-0-DevashishDas3/index.md

+# Devashish Das' First CS193 Homework

+## My favorite things about CS 193:

+- It's taught by very cool instructors
+- It's beginner friendly
+- It will give you experience with tools that are used alot in jobs and classes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.